-With all of the changes in information, technology, and best practices related to marketing, something that has remained consistent is that there will always be new challenges to face.
+With all of the changes in the information, technology, and best practices related to marketing, something that has remained consistent is that there will always be new challenges to face.
 AMC’s mega-hit TV show Mad Men depicts this perfectly, following a Manhattan marketing firm in the 1960s eventually facing the ultimate challenge – integrating their traditional marketing methods to a massive room-sized computer.

 Generating Word of Mouth: